tomalrussell/nismod_teaching_kit/docs/lecture_18/Lecture_18.4.md

----
-title: Mini-Lecture 18.4 -- Implementing, monitoring and governing nature-based solutions (NbS) in infrastructure projects
+# Mini-Lecture 18.4 -- Implementing, monitoring and governing nature-based solutions (NbS) in infrastructure projects

-keywords:

--   Participatory decision-making

--   Establishing safeguards

--   Adaptive management

-authors:

--   Robyn Haggis

----

 This lecture considers the importance of taking a participatory approach to designing, implementing and governing nature-based solutions (NbS),